Anmol53/react-conceptual-questions/README.md

 8.  ## Which life-cycle method will you use when calling an API?

-    If API call is not dependent upon state or props data than we will use `componentDidMount()`.
+    If the API call is not dependent upon state or props data then we will use `componentDidMount()`.

-    `componentDidUpdate()` is used when API call is dependent on state or props data.
+    `componentDidUpdate()` is used when an API call is dependent on state or props data.

     ***

-9.  ## How do we access the parent component in a child and vice versa. (in react)
+9.  ## How do we access the parent component in a child and vice versa? (in react)

     We can access the parent component's data in a child component using `props`.
-The data which parent data is passing via props will be available in child component.
+The data that parent data is passing via props will be available in the child component.

     We have to use the `callback function` to access the child component's data in the parent component.